outscal/Getting-Started-with-Unity/Chap12-WhereToGoFromHere.md

 Make a lot of noise, let the world know that you have taken your first steps in the industry.
 Maybe have a music party with your clan members on [Discord](https://discord.com/invite/R4hfXhsWjN)?

+Ohh I almost forgot, you just earned **10 Learning points**.
+Do the following to secure them.
 Tag us @Outscal on LinkedIn and Twitter and fill the form [here](https://airtable.com/shrXGSkgf5NClpoIU) to let us know you're worthy.

 ![I Knew It!](https://media.giphy.com/media/IeR0ws3zWuQiWCUxpg/giphy.gif)